Overview

 Organisations using this assessment typically gain:

-- Identification of compliance gaps mapped to specific CRA articles and annexes
+- Identification of compliance gaps mapped to specific CRA Articles and Annexes

 - Documentation to support board reporting on regulatory readiness